pflanze/functional-perl/docs/howto.md

 * Use `Chj::Backtrace` in your program to see errors with stack traces.
-Or use `FP::Repl::Trap` or better `FP::Repl::AutoTrap` to trap uncatched exceptions in a repl.
+Or use `FP::Repl::Trap` or better `FP::Repl::AutoTrap` to trap uncaught exceptions in a repl.

 * Disable tail call optimizations to see the history of function calls (TODO: implement a `Sub::Call::Tail` variant that ignores the tail